 Harmonized System (HS) of tariff nomenclature – a standardized system of names and numbers to classify traded products.
 Also known as The Harmonized Commodity Description and Coding System.

-ISO 9001 – the standard that outlines the requirements an organization must maintain in their quality system.
+ISO 9001 – the standard that outlines the requirements an organization must maintain in its quality system.

 LCL (Less than Container Load) – a term used in international sea freight transportation that describes the transportation of small ocean freight shipments not requiring the full capacity of an ocean container.